Vycka/LoadRunner/README.md

     // Once LoadTest execution finishes because of maxDuration or maxIterationsCount limit
     // Coordinating thread will wait finishTimeoutMilliseconds amount of time before
     // terminating them with Thread.Abort()
+    //
+    // Aborted threads won't get the chance to call IterationTearDown or ScenarioTearDown
+    // neither it will broadcast TestContextResultReceived() to aggregators with the state as it is after abort.
     finishTimeoutMilliseconds: 10000
 );
 ```